Olympic Games

 The popular world sport of baseball was a demonstration sport at the Olympics for the most part of the 20th century, and only became an official Olympic sport in 1992.
-This was only short lived, as it was dropped from the 2012 Games program.
+Baseball's part of the official Olympic Games program was only short lived, the sport was dropped from the 2012 Games program, but back temporarily on the program for Tokyo 2020 (baseball has not been included on the 2024 sports program).

 Trivia

-Until the 2000 Olympics in Sydney, baseball at the Olympics was restricted to amateurs.
-In the Games since 2000, professional players were premitted to play.
+- Until the 2000 Olympics in Sydney, baseball at the Olympics was restricted to amateurs.
+In the Games since 2000, professional players were permitted to play.

-Baseball and Softball has been dropped from the program after the 2008 Olympics.
+- Baseball and Softball was dropped from the program after the 2008 Olympics (but back on for just 2020).

 Related Pages